 It’s hard for me to imagine a scenario in which Rype makes more sense than italki.
 Nonetheless, Rype posted its own review of italki explaining this very thing.
 Writing reviews of competing resources is a large part of their marketing strategy.

 I found the review problematic and am actively resisting the urge to refute just about every point it makes.
 Some of them are simply inaccurate — italki is significantly cheaper per hour than Rype, you’re not going to get “stuck” with one teacher on italki unless you choose to, and there’s undoubtedly more scheduling flexibility with italki.

-Rype tries to justify its pricing model by likening it to a gym subscription, where paying for each lesson on italki is like “paying the drop-in price.”
-They’re saying that a monthly financial commitment will give you extra motivation to get serious about language learning.
+Rype’s advertising likens its pricing model to a gym subscription, where paying for each lesson on italki is like “paying the drop-in price.”
+It seems that they’re saying a monthly financial commitment will give you extra motivation to get serious about language learning.
 That may have some truth to it for some people, but just know that you won’t be getting a cheaper price per lesson by signing up for a subscription.